aoles/ShinyDevCon-notes/README.md

 Website: http://www.rstudio.com/shinydevcon
 Twitter: [#shinydevcon](http://twitter.com/hashtag/shinydevcon)

-## Reactivity tutorial
+## Reactivity tutorial | *Joe Cheng*

-Joe Cheng explaining the philosophy behind Shiny’s reactive programming framework and exploring patterns and techniques for using it well.
+Author of the Shiny reactive programming framework explaining the philosophy behind reactivity and exploring patterns and techniques for using it well.

 - Prefer using reactive expressions to model calculations, over using observers to set (reactive) variables.
 - `reactive()` is for calculating values, without side effects.